-Public Speaking I. (Formerly Oral Communication) (3) Prerequisite: A score of 16 on the Reading portion of the Enhanced ACT or REA 0123 with a grade of "C" or better.
+Public Speaking I. (Formerly Oral Communication) (3) Prerequisite: A score of 16 on both the Reading and English portions of the Enhanced ACT or REA 0123 and ENG 0213 with a grade of "C" or better.

 Study and practice in making speeches for a variety of public forums.
 Major emphasis is placed on communication principles and practice in the preparation and delivery of public speech.
 Three lecture hours per week.